 The first said two reactions are exothermic and next two are endothermic.
 The four reactions should be balanced to operate with less energy supply to make the process as green and sustainable technology.

 One of the tricks is that to initiate first two reactions to generate heat energy.
-Then use that energy to start and run next two endothermic reactions in same reactor.
+Then use that energy to start and run next two endothermic reactions in the same reactor.
 This method becomes automatic and demands less energy from external means.
-The reactor works on combination of autothermal partial oxidation and steam reforming technology.
-Reactions occurring without requirement of energy supply are always good to prevent greenhouse gas producing fossil fuel consumption.
+The reactor works on a combination of autothermal partial oxidation and steam reforming technology.
+Reactions occurring without the requirement of energy supply are always good to prevent greenhouse gas producing fossil fuel consumption.
 If methanol produced from biogas is used as raw material for this technology that the hydrogen produced is a green fuel.

-Watch how the Aspen plus process simulation software, reactor model workout methanol decomposition reaction.
+Watch how the Aspen Plus process simulation software, reactor model workout methanol decomposition reaction.

 Check the results of hydrogen generation from methanol in RGibbs reactor model.
-For feed of 0.5 kmol/hr of methanol 1.425 kmol/hr hydrogen is produced at 510K and 2 atm.
+For a feed of 0.5 kmol/hr of methanol 1.425 kmol/hr hydrogen is produced at 510K and 2 atm.

 |Mole Flow kmol/hr|